 Speaking of Acatenango, there are many bucket-list-worthy things to do as a digital nomad traveler in Guatemala.

-First up, you have to hike on a volcano — whether that’s to roast marshmallows on Pacaya, camp overnight at Acatenango Basecamp, or birdwatch while tramping up on one of the three surrounding Lake Atitlan.
+First up, you have to hike up a volcano—whether roast marshmallows on Pacaya, camp overnight at Acatenango Basecamp, or birdwatch while tramping up one of the three volcanoes surrounding Lake Atitlan.

 - 🌿 Swimming in the natural pools at Semuc Champey